U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Tell someone your travel plans.
 Leave an itinerary of where you expect to be and when, as well as the make, model, and license of any vehicle you will be using.
 Make sure they know who to contact in case you do not return as planned.

 Be aware that weather conditions can change rapidly and unpredictably.
-A warm sunny day can quickly turn to rain, snow, or thunderstorms.
+A warm sunny day can quickly turn to rain or snow.
 Bring waterproof rain/wind gear and extra insulating layers.
 Use footwear appropriate to the activity and environmental conditions.
 Synthetic clothing and wool provide the most warmth when wet.

 Protect Against the Elements

 The sun can be relentless year-round.
-Carry more water than you think you need.
+Carry plenty of water.
 Use sunscreen.
-Consider wearing a hat and a long sleeve shirt and pants even in the summer.
+Consider wearing a hat, long sleeve shirt, and pants— even in the summer.
 Know what the signs and symptoms are of dehydration, heat exhaustion, sunstroke, hyponatremia, and hypothermia.

 Carry an Emergency Kit